- The time it takes for a letter to get to your Marine can vary greatly

-- Sending a letter to a deployed Marine costs the same as first class domestic mail (41 cents at the time this page was updated)
+- Sending a letter to a deployed Marine costs the same as first class domestic mail stamp

-- Deployed Marines can send letters to the United States without postage; they write "Free Mail" at the top where you would normally put a stamp.
+- Deployed Marines can send letters (in a letter size envelope) to the United States without postage; they write "Free Mail" at the top where you would normally put a stamp

-- Deployed Marines DO need to affix postage to anything they send to the U.S. that is NOT letter size.
+- Deployed Marines DO need to affix postage to anything they send to the U.S. that is NOT in a letter size envelope